Frequently Asked Questions

 Short Story Category

 A serialized first chapter will be judged upon its ability to hook a reader and introduce a larger narrative.
-A first chapter typically includes the protagonist, some unique aspect of the world in which the protagonist lives, and it makes a promise about what type of story is about to unfold.
-An inciting incident or central conflict is not always necessary in a first chapter to be successful, but leaving it out means using a combination of exposition, character development and worldbuilding to attract a reader.
-Just like with short stories, any included images won’t sway the judging either way.
+A first chapter typically includes the protagonist and some unique aspect of the world in which the protagonist lives, and it promises what type of story is about to unfold.
+An inciting incident or central conflict is not always necessary for a first chapter to be successful, but leaving it out means using a combination of exposition, character development, and world-building to attract a reader.
+Like short stories, any included images won’t sway the judging.

 Discrimination Policy:

 The Lunar Awards doesn’t discriminate or give preferential treatment.
 Decisions are made purely on the merits outlined in the judging criteria.
 Personal bios of any kind should not be included in the comments.
-If anyone wants to know more about you, then they can visit your Substack.
-Credentials are also not important.
-The number of publication subscribers or comments and likes on a short story doesn’t matter, either.
+Anyone who wants to know more about you can visit your Substack.
+Credentials are not necessary.
+The number of publication subscribers, comments, and likes on a short story doesn’t matter.
 The goal is to find and award the absolute best speculative fiction on Substack.

 Is there an actual award?